-It is so easy to look back in life and see the ways we could have done things differently.
-But in the middle of a crisis, the flurry of emotion and exhaustion often mixes together into a cloud of confusion.
+It is way too easy in life, to look back and see all the ways we could have done things differently.
+But in the middle of a crisis, the flurry of emotion and exhaustion often mixes together into a massive cloud of confusion.
 Our ability to see things clearly seems to evaporate and we run to hide behind something or someone or even within ourselves.
-But hiding is never the answer.
-Neither is fear.
+But hiding is never the answer; neither is fear.

 Tracy and I sat outside the coffee shop talking.
 The weather was strange for late May, somewhat cool and intermittently misting.
 Some people may have thought us odd for sitting outside at the time.
 A national pandemic, however, makes people do somewhat crazy things.
 At one point, the conversation was revolving around the feeling that we could have handled some situations better in the past.
 Everyone knows and attests to the saying, “No one’s perfect,” yet we all expect ourselves to be.
 Once again, a type of craziness in which we all seem to take part.

 For me, I encountered that feeling a few years ago.
 Dental work threw me into a major TMJ crisis without being able to talk or eat much at all for months and months.
 Looking back, I wish I could have handled things better.
 At the time, I was just trying to hang on and wasn’t doing a great job of even that.

 Tracy’s encounter with “I wish I could have handled things better,” was a more current situation.
 It involved the difficult task of her telling others that she needed help and ultimately allowing those people to help her.
 We all want to be on the giving side, but nobody wants to be on the receiving side.
 Once again, more craziness but we all do it.
 It must stem from pride or maybe even fear of how people view us.
 Fear is a powerful enemy.
 Tracy knew this from experience.
 Twelve years ago, when we met, I watched Tracy win her first major round with fear.